9 Detoxifying Drinks: What Works? What Doesn’t?

 My many years of study, experimentation, and interviews with experts has led me to some interesting conclusions I’d like to share with you.

-And frankly, doing a twice-a-year detox has led to me being in ideal health, with no disease states, symptoms, or medications, at the age of 50.
+Doing a twice-a-year detox has led to me being in ideal health, with no disease states, symptoms, or medications at the age of 50.

-When I was sick, and verging on obesity, half my life ago, I could never have imagined that a quarter-century later, after raising four children, that I’d have climbed the ratings throughout my 40’s, in a competitive sport I never played in high school.
+When I was sick and verging on obesity, half my life ago, I could never have imagined that a quarter-century later, after raising four children, I’d have climbed the rankings throughout my 40s in a competitive sport I never played in high school.

 I couldn’t have dreamed that I’d have the energy to build a 7-figure business as a single mom.
 Or that I would write 15 books in a decade, more prolific in my professional work than I’d ever been before.

-I’m telling you this to suggest what your body and mind are capable of, if you learn a bit about how to detoxify, regularly.
+I’m sharing this to suggest what your body and mind are capable of if you learn a bit about how to detoxify, regularly.

 (The other part of the equation is to change your eating habits throughout the year.
 I don’t eat a perfect diet, but these days, I do eat a very healthy diet, year-round.)

-I couldn’t have imagined that, in my 20’s, because I felt like I was dying.
+I couldn’t have imagined these changes in my 20’s, because I felt like I was dying.
 My energy was constantly drained, I had little sex drive, and I didn’t even want to go on vacation—it seemed too exhausting!